High school football Week 4 schedule

 CALL US

 Coaches are asked to call the Arkansas Democrat-Gazette with game reports before 10:30 p.m. each Friday night this fall.
 Call (800) 272-4650 or (501) 378-3411.
 We need records, score by quarters, scoring plays with first and last names, along with top rushing, passing, receiving and defensive performances.
-The Democrat-Gazette also will publish statistics each Friday throughout the regular season.
-Deadline for statistics to appear in Friday’s edition during the season is noon Wednesdays.
 Email statistics and news tips to jmuck@arkansasonline.com.
 Scores also can be tweeted using the hashtag #arpreps.

 Print Headline: High school football Week 4 schedule